Jitgitbit/python_exercise_three/comments.md

 (wsgi.py is for deployment)

+python3 manage.py startapp blog ---> create a blog app within the project !
-python3 manage.py startapp generator ---> creates an app within the project !
+python3 manage.py startapp portfolio ---> create a portfolio app within the project !